 Available courses languages are English, French and Spanish.

-All courses comprise 7 hours per day of instruction plus a 1-hour lunch break and two 15-minute coffee breaks.
+All in-person courses comprise 7 hours per day of instruction plus a 1-hour lunch break and two 15-minute coffee breaks.
 Standard start/finish time is 09:00 to 17:30.
 Hours differ for online courses.

 We can supply official certificates upon course completion.